 Day 6: Whitehorn to the road, return to Canmore

-After a leisurely start we drop into the lower valley to skirt the tranquil waters of Kinney Lake then hike in the shade of lush British Columbian rain forest before arriving at the trailhead 4 hours later.
+After a leisurely start, we drop into the lower valley to skirt the tranquil waters of Kinney Lake then hike in the shade of lush British Columbian rain forest before arriving at the trailhead 4 hours later.
 We then drive back along the Icefields Parkway to Canmore and the end of our journey.
-Hot showers and an evening of celebration awaits us.
 Distance 10.9km.
 Elevation loss 265m.

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 8.30am the morning of Day 1.
+We will meet you at our Yamnuska Mountain Adventures office at 8.30 am on the morning of Day 1.